amosmos/laravel-cli-create-user/README.md

 ## Requirements

-This command assumes you're using the regular and original Laravel User model (of course you can name it whatever you like).
+This package was based on the defaul User model that ships with Laravel, so it assumes you're using a User model (you can name it anything you want) with name, email and password fields.

 ## Installation